 As well as visual elements like the metal of the band, the type of diamond cut and how the stones are set, below are some other pretty important things to keep in mind when it comes to buying an engagement ring.

-Figure out what your personal budget is and then shop within those boundaries as strictly as possible.
-Our collection of engagement rings has a super wide scope of prices, so there’s something to suit everyone.
+Figure out what your personal budget is and then shop within those boundaries.
+Our collection of engagement rings has a wide range of prices, so there’s something to suit everyone.

 Type of diamond

 All diamonds are spectacular but they’re not all created in the same way.
-For example, we have a selection of natural diamonds as well as laboratory-grown diamonds (also known as created diamonds, man-made diamonds, engineered diamonds & cultured diamonds).
+The majority of our engagement rings feature natural diamonds, but we also have a selection of laboratory-grown diamonds (also known as created diamonds, man-made diamonds, engineered diamonds and cultured diamonds).

 How to buy an engagement ring from Sarah Layton